 2. IRS Action on Notification

-Within 9 workdays after the date that the listings of plans are provided to the Employee Plans Classification Unit in Baltimore, the Classification Unit will determine whether the investigation would duplicate an examination by IRS and, if the investigation is duplicative, advise, the appropriate EBSA Regional Director.
+1. Within ten (10) workdays after the date that the listings of plans are provided to Classification and Case Assignment, the IRS will notify EBSA if any of the cases have open EP Examinations and determine whether the investigation would duplicate an examination by IRS and, if the investigation is duplicative, advise the appropriate EBSA Regional Director and/or Regional Director designated person.

-1. For purposes of notifying EBSA of examinations in process by IRS, a plan will be considered under examination if: (1) an examination was closed by IRS with respect to the plan within 12 months of the date of receipt from EBSA; (2) an examination case with respect to the plan is in inventory in EP Examinations but not yet assigned; or (3) an examination with respect to the plan is currently assigned within the EP Examinations.
+2. For purposes of notifying EBSA of examinations in process by IRS, a plan will be considered under examination if: (1) an examination was closed by IRS with respect to the plan within twelve (12) months of the date of receipt from EBSA; (2) an examination case with respect to the plan is in inventory in EP Examinations but not yet assigned; or (3) an examination with respect to the plan is currently assigned within the EP Examinations.

 3. EBSA Action After Positive Feedback

-Generally, EBSA will not begin an investigation of a plan if IRS advises the Regional Director that the investigation would be duplicative.
+Generally, EBSA and IRS will collaborate on investigations if IRS advises the Regional Director that the investigation would be duplicative.
 If IRS has selected a plan for examination but has not yet initiated contact with the plan, the EBSA Regional Office and the EP Examinations Area Office with jurisdiction over the plan will decide which agency will examine/ investigate the plan.
 Any jurisdictional disputes will be resolved in accordance with section A.6. of Part II below.

 2. Examination Referral Program